solarwinds/snap-plugin-lib/tutorial/02-testing/README.md

 ```

 > Note:
-> Further commands will use binary name based on examples in tutorial folders (`01-simple`, `02-testing`, etc)
+> Further commands will use binary name based on the examples in tutorial folders (`01-simple`, `02-testing`, etc)
 > For windows you probably should replace it with `01-simple.exe`, `02-testing.exe` etc.

 ## Execution

 ### Smoke-test (No-argument provided)

-The simplest way of validating plugin is run binary without any arguments.
+The simplest way of validating plugin is to run binary without any arguments.
 ```bash
 ./02-testing
 ```

-In valid scenario collector should print out metadata information and quit after some time with error message:
+In a valid scenario collector should print out metadata information and quit after some time with an error message:
 ```
 {"GRPCVersion":"2.0.0","Plugin":{"Name":"example","Version":"1.0.0"},"GRPC":{"IP":"127.0.0.1","Port":56302},"Profiling":{"Enabled":false,"Location":""},"Stats":{"Enabled":false,"IP":"","Port":0}}
 time="2019-09-03T15:12:10+02:00" level=warning msg="Ping timeout occurred" layer=lib max=3 missed=1 module=plugin-rpc